Chiang Kai-shek: Rule

+However, other scholars have opposed or questioned the view of some scholars that Chiang Kai-shek is a "fascist".
+Jay Taylor argues that Chiang's ideology does not espouse the general ideology of fascism despite his growing sympathies with fascist ideas in the 1930s.
+Chiang repeatedly attacked his enemies such as the Empire of Japan as fascistic and ultra-militaristic; he also declared his opposition to the fascist ideology in the 1940s.
+A. James Gregor rejects categorising Chiang's rule as fascist, arguing that the regime lacked the totalitarian mass mobilization of European fascism and functioned instead as a form of developmental nationalism or military authoritarianism.
+In July 1932, Chiang expressed his opposition to attempts to introduce a fascist system in China in front of reporters, asking, "how is this any different from the Communists' desire to turn China into a communist state?"
+Chiang believed that the Three Principles of the People was the best ideology, and he demanded that his subordinates "ideologically, if they lean to the left, must not emulate the communists; if they lean to the right, must not emulate the fascists.".
+Sino-German relations deteriorated as Germany grew closer to Japan and almost completely broke down when Japan launched a full-scale invasion of China in 1937, which Germany failed to mediate.
+However, China, throughout the 1930s, refrained from declaring war on the Axis powers, including Germany and Italy.
+China also did not formally declare war on Japan until after the attack on Pearl Harbor in December 1941, which led to it officially declaring war on Japan, Germany, and Italy.

 Chinese Communists and many conservative anti-communist writers have argued that Chiang was pro-capitalist based on the alliance thesis (the alliance between Chiang and the capitalists to purge the communist and the leftist elements in Shanghai, as well as in the resulting civil war).
 However, Chiang also antagonized the capitalists of Shanghai by often attacking them and confiscating their capital and assets for government use even while he denounced and fought against communists.
 Critics have called that "bureaucratic capitalism".
 Historian Parks M. Coble argues that the phrase "bureaucratic capitalism" is too simplistic to adequately characterize this phenomenon.
 Instead, he says, the regime weakened all social forces so that the government could pursue policies without being responsible nor responsive to any outside political groups.
 By defeating any potential challenge to its power, government officials could amass sizable fortunes.
 With that motive, Chiang cracked down pro-communist worker and peasant organizations, as well as rich Shanghai capitalists.
 Chiang also continued the anti-capitalist rhetoric of Sun Yat-sen and directed the Kuomintang media to attack the capitalists and capitalism openly.
 He supported government-controlled industries instead.
 Coble says that the rhetoric had no impact on governmental policy and that its use was to prevent the capitalists from claiming legitimacy within the party or society and to control them and their wealth.